-What is your creative/artistic resolution for 2015?
+What is your creative/artistic resolution for the next year?

 “I've definitely found my creative niche in photography and love every moment of the process, from taking the photos to digitally enhancing them, but there is also a love in me for painting, in particular abstract painting.
 In terms of my career, I've been quite busy with photography and teaching online, so I have found it difficult to make time to paint.
-My artistic goal for 2015 is to carve out some time, however small, to paint.
-I made a conscious choice to start with the un-lofty goal to create at least three paintings in 2015.
+My artistic goal is to carve out some time, however small, to paint.
+I made a conscious choice to start with the un-lofty goal to create at least three paintings this year.
 This simple expectation takes the pressure off, makes it doable, and gets me excited!” — Susan Tuttle

 “I'm not one for making resolutions at the beginning of the year.
 My philosophy is that I'd much rather reflect on the past year and recognize all I have done.
 I find that to be empowering and motivating.
 Each January I have a ritual of making a Ta-Da list.
 I start with the end of December and work my way back to the first of the year, making notes of everything that I can remember doing during the year.
 It is easier to start with the most recent self-imposed assignments.
 Eventually I recall a full list of achievements, missions, chores, and projects that leaves me feeling really good.
 Sure, there are always things left on my To-Do list...there is always more to do, and ideas that are still in-process.
 However, when you move items from your To-Do list to your Ta-Da list, you celebrate what you've completed — that's much more affirming than worrying about the tasks ahead, and the pledge to make changes with the turn of the calendar page.
-Maybe you could start 2015 by patting yourself on the back for all the work you completed in 2014, from art projects to self-improvement, and then carry forward the positive energy into the brand new year.
+Maybe you could start the year by patting yourself on the back for all the work you completed last year, from art projects to self-improvement, and then carry forward the positive energy into the brand new year.
 Make a Ta-Da list, because it's way more fun than a To-Do list!” — Michelle Ward

 “Seriously, my resolution this year is to try and keep my workload manageable so that I leave some time for myself to grow as an artist.
 To be truly creative takes time … I am a slow worker and I need time to allow ideas to grow and develop, but I don’t always give myself enough time.
 I would love to work on a bigger scale — it’s something that I generally shy away from but I think it may be time to push myself to work bigger.
 I think that working on a larger scale will bring a sense of freedom.
 I would also love to learn some new skills; traditional bookbinding and printmaking are both on my to-do list, so maybe this is the year!” — Kate Crane